krishnakanthnakka/krishnakanthnakka.github.io/index.md

 I'm a PhD student at CVLab, Department of Computer Science, EPFL.
 I'm fortunate to be supervised by [Dr. Mathieu Salzmann](https://people.epfl.ch/cgi-bin/people?id=119864&op=bio&lang=en&cvlang=en)  and Dr. Pascal Fua in the areas of computer vision, deep learning.
 My research focus is to understand the strengths and weaknesses of deep neural networks in safety and security-critical applications.

 Before joining EPFL, I was employed at Samsung Research Bangalore for 2 years developing mobile camera algorithms.
-I graduated from Department of Electrical Engineering, IIT Kharagpur in 2015 with Dual degree (MTech in Signal Processing and BTech in Electrical Engineering).
+Prior to that, I graduated from Department of Electrical Engineering, IIT Kharagpur in 2015 with Dual degree (MTech in Signal Processing and BTech in Electrical Engineering).